jackmawer/velocity-permission-whitelist/README.md

-# velocity-permission-whitelist
+# VelocityPermissionWhitelist

-A plugin to whitelist players based on LuckPerms permissions
+A plugin to prevent users joining your Velocity proxy without possessing the correct permission node `velocitypermissionwhitelist.join`.

+## Installation
+- Download latest build from GitHub
+- Drag and drop on your plugins folder
+- Start the server